0LNetworkCommunity/libra-legacy-v6/language/stdlib/modules/doc/Roles.md

 # Module `0x1::Roles`

-This module defines role-based access control for the Libra framework.
+This module defines role-based access control for the Diem framework.

 Roles are associated with accounts and govern what operations are permitted by those accounts.
 A role is typically asserted on function entry using a statement like <code><a href="Roles.md#0x1_Roles_assert_diem_root">Self::assert_diem_root</a>(account)</code>.
 This module provides multiple assertion functions like this one, as well as the functions to setup roles.

-For a conceptual discussion of roles, see the [LIP-2 document][ACCESS_CONTROL].
+For a conceptual discussion of roles, see the [DIP-2 document][ACCESS_CONTROL].

 -  [Resource `RoleId`](#0x1_Roles_RoleId)